NET-BYU/bUE-lake_tests/GUI_README.md

 - bUEs must send GPS coordinates to appear on map
 - Check that bUEs have valid GPS fixes
 - Verify coordinate format matches expected format (latitude, longitude as strings/floats)

+### Interactive Map Issues
+- **Installation**: Run `python3 install_map_view.py` to install TkinterMapView
+- **Internet Connection**: Interactive map requires internet for map tiles
+- **Fallback Available**: GUI automatically uses simple map if interactive map fails
+- **Toggle Maps**: Use "Switch to Simple Map" button if interactive map has issues

+### Map Toggle Not Working
+- Ensure TkinterMapView is properly installed
+- Check console output for error messages
+- Try restarting the application
+- Use the simple map as fallback if needed

+### Performance Issues
+- Interactive map may be slower on older systems
+- Switch to simple map for better performance
+- Check internet connection speed for map tile loading

 ### Logs Not Opening
 - Ensure `logs/` directory exists